College Aid Foundation Saves Parents $12,757 In College Expenses!

 people only knew how many ways there are to reduce their out of

-again be so na•ve."
-He knew that starting tomorrow he was
+again be so naïve.”
+He knew that starting tomorrow he was going

-The High Cost of College!"
-A copy of this FREE REPORT is
+Cost of College!”
+A copy of this FREE REPORT is available by calling

-report is written by David Michaels, RFP a noted speaker, author,
+This report is written by David Michaels, RFP a noted speaker,

-financial advisor, as well as a leading expert in the area of
+author, financial advisor, as well as a leading expert in the

-college funding.
-Michaels also conducts workshops in various high
+area of college funding.
+Michaels also conducts workshops in various

-schools where he addresses the PTA and provides its members with
+high schools where he addresses the PTA and provides its members

-information on financial aid.
-He also assists parents in their
+with information on financial aid.
+He also assists parents in

-interactions with different colleges and helps them receive better
+their interactions with different colleges and helps them receive

-financial aid packages for their students.
-For more information
+better financial aid packages for their students.
+For more information,

 call (718) 224-6836.